Joey Gallo Player Props: Twins vs. White Sox

-On Tuesday, Joey Gallo (coming off going 0-for-2) and the Minnesota Twins play the Chicago White Sox, whose starting pitcher will be Michael Kopech.
-First pitch is at 7:10 PM ET.
+The Minnesota Twins and Joey Gallo (.469 slugging percentage over his past 10 games, including two homers), take on starting pitcher Dylan Cease and the Chicago White Sox at Guaranteed Rate Field, Wednesday at 7:10 PM ET.

-In his last game he had a hitless performance (0-for-2) against the Royals.
+In his most recent game he had a hitless performance (0-for-4) against the White Sox.

 Joey Gallo Game Info & Props vs. the White Sox